 The CellBuilder can import a model that already exists during a NEURON session.
 It can also be used in conjunction with NEURON's Import3D tool to create new model cells based on detailed morphometric reconstructions.

 Starting the CellBuilder

-• Under UNIX, go to the working directory of your choice and enter the command line nrngui
+Go to the working directory of your choice, start python, and enter the command from neuron import h,gui